HubRise/website/content/apps/uber-direct/en/receive-orders.md

 | `canceled`         | -                | `cancelled`             | `delivery_failed`    |
 | `returned`         | -                | -                       | `delivery_failed`    |

-## Courier Location Updates {#courier-location}
+## Courier Position

-In addition to status updates, Uber Direct sends real-time courier location updates approximately every 20 seconds while the courier is en route.
+While the courier is travelling, Uber Direct sends position updates roughly every 20 seconds.

-When a courier location update is received, Uber Direct Bridge updates the following fields in the HubRise delivery resource:
+Upon receiving these updates, Uber Direct Bridge updates the following fields in the _Delivery_ resource attached to the HubRise order:

-- **Driver phone**: The phone number to contact the courier
-- **Driver phone access code**: A PIN code required when calling the driver
-- **Driver latitude**: The current latitude of the courier
-- **Driver longitude**: The current longitude of the courier
+- Courier phone number and access code, as soon as they are available
+- Courier latitude and longitude

-## Delivery Time
+## Simulated Delivery

-The `expected_time` field in the HubRise order is used as the dropoff ready time in Uber Direct.
-This indicates when the order should be ready for the courier to pick up and deliver to the customer.

-If the `expected_time` is not set, Uber Direct will aim to pick up and deliver the order as soon as possible.

-## Testing Deliveries {#testing-deliveries}

-Uber Direct provides an **Automated Delivery Testing** feature that simulates courier movement and status changes at predefined intervals (approximately every 30 seconds).
-This is useful for testing the integration without requesting real deliveries.
+Uber Direct offers a feature to simulate real deliveries for testing purposes.
+In this mode, Uber Direct simulates the full delivery lifecycle, including status changes and courier position updates.

-To enable automated testing, add a custom field to your HubRise order:
+To enable automated tests, add a custom field to your HubRise order as follows:

 ```json
 {